MomsFriendlyDevCo/Monoxide-v2/README.md

 MonoxideQuery.one()
 -------------------
-Indicate that only the first match should be returned from the query and that the response should be an object rather than an array
+Indicate that only the first match should be returned from the query and that the response should be an object rather than an array.
+If no document is found the result will be `null`.

 MonoxideQuery.findOne(query)